iscmueh/website/content/english/members/dr-dong-su-yi.md

 course: "Strategic Director"
 position: ""
 # biograph
-bio: "YI dong su has rich experience in the global advertising and marketing industry.
-He joined UEH in 2022 as Vice Dean of SMD.
-Before moving to UEH, he taught students at the Gyeonggi University of Science and Technology (GTEC) Department of Game Contents in Korea.
-He started his career as Executive Creative Director (ECD) at J. Walter Thompson Seoul, a global advertising firm, and then moved to BBDO as Vice President and ECD.
-In 2002 he joined Ogilvy in Taiwan and Vietnam as ECD and then in Ogilvy Bangkok as regional creative director.
-Since 2013, he has overseen and led the brand's global creative work as Global Creative Director for Unilever's Ponds in Ogilvy Singapore.
-While working for several multinational advertising agencies, he has won numerous international awards including Cannes, Clio, D&AD, and Adfest.
-In 2003, the Gunn Report recognized his 'Jeep' print campaign as the AP region's most award-winning print.
-He also moved to LG Electronics Australia in 2011 and provided marketing advice in Australia and New Zealand.
-In 2015, he was appointed as EVP of Korea Telecom to strengthen KT's marketing.
-His design instinct led KT to sweep numerous awards such as the Red Dot Design Award and the iF Design Award.
+bio: "As an industry spokesman, Dong-Su Yi has experience inside Korea and the global market.
+His illustrious, award-winning career comes with 30 years of effort in advertising and marketing.
+He was appointed EVP of Korea Telecom in 2015, where he enriched marketing activities.
+His design instinct brought KT numerous awards, including Red Dot Design Awards and the iF Design Award.
+He started working in advertising at JWT as ECD in Seoul before moving to BBDO as VP and ECD.
+Afterward, he joined Ogilvy&Mather as ECD, regional CD of Vietnam(HCMC), and the Bangkok office.
+In 2013, as Global Creative Director of Ogilvy&Mather based in Singapore, he oversaw and drove the creative work on Ponds of Unilever.
+He has won numerous international awards, such as Cannes, Clio, D&AD, and Adfest.
+The Gunn Report, in 2003, recognized his ‘Jeep’ print campaign as the most awarded print work in AP Region.

-After a successful career in advertising and marketing, he broadened his horizons into the special effects industries of film and games by leading the branch of Locus China, one of Korea's leading CG and VFX companies.
+After a successful career in advertising and marketing, he led the Locus China branch, one of Korea's leading CG and VFX companies, to broaden his eyes in the special effects industry of films, games, and commercials.

+After the corona outbreak, he returned to Korea and lectured at the Gtec (Gyeonggi University of Science and Technology) Game Contents department.
+Since 2022, he has taught students at the University of Economics, Ho Chi Minh City (UEH) in Ho Chi Minh City as Vice Dean of the School of Media Design.

 "
 # interest
 interest: ["Art Management ","Advertising & PR"]